 The administrative offices are staffed Monday through Friday only, 8:00 a.m. to 4:30 p.m.
 Please call for more information: 256-775-2600.

 Do you provide medical care?

 Our emergency shelter staff is CPR certified and trained in basic first aid, but The Shelter does not provide medical care.
 However, through an extensive referral service, we link program participants to medical and legal professionals, other social service agencies, job opportunities and more.

 Do you serve men?

 Yes!
-The Shelter is here to serve all victims of family abuse, intimate partner violence, elder abuse and dating violence no matter their gender, age, race, socioeconomic class or even species (we do have an on-site kennel for pets).
+The Shelter is here to serve all victims of family abuse, intimate partner violence, elder abuse and dating violence no matter their gender, age, race, or socioeconomic class.
 We serve men, (and accept them into Harbor Haus), women and children affected by domestic abuse.

 Additionally, we offer specific programs tailored to meet the needs of children, teens, adults, elders and special populations.

 Bring Some Clothes if you can, Important Paperwork like ID's, Birth Certificates, etc. Please remember that this is a communal living, so 1 bag per person should be sufficient.